This article was written by an external contributor. Pippa Stacey has written a guide for any disabled graduates who are hunting for a new job.

 Having an online presence can give rise to more opportunities than you could imagine.
 Be it as a blogger or social media guru, or simply by maintaining a strong LinkedIn profile.
 We live in a time where your Instagram profile can evolve from being photos of your cat to a showcase of your skills for future employers: be sure to use that to your advantage!

 Gone are the days when people incorrectly assume that disabled workers are automatically less competent in the workplace.
-Having a disability shouldn’t mean you should have to compromise in any walk of life, particularly in your aspirations.
+Having a disability shouldn’t mean you should have to compromise in any walk of life, particularly in your aspirations and your search for a graduate job.

 Work hard, keep gaining experience, ensure you have the adjustments and support you’re entitled to, and show people all that you have to offer.
 Your career starts here: what would you like to achieve?